sp4wn-owner/Spawn/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;- Example: Peer A decides the token rate per minute for accessing their telepresence robot.
 Peer B is then charged this rate every minute they are connected, until they disconnect.
 Transform your telepresence robots into revenue-generating assets.

 ## Pi Robot:

-### Before setting up your Pi robot, create an account on [Spawn](https://sp4wn.com) || [https://sp4wn.com](https://sp4wn.com)
-- Accounts are anonymous, but are still required to properly route traffic.
-Once the token system is live, we'll require 2FA and basic personal information to purchase/withdraw tokens.
-- Since this is a p2p application, streams are only sent through the p2p connection thus keeping sessions private and resulting in the lowest latency possible.

 ### To SSH into your Pi you'll need [PuTTY](https://www.putty.org/) and [FileZilla](https://filezilla-project.org/download.php?platform=win64) or similar programs